PayPak: Technology and license

 PayPak uses Gemalto's product PURE.
 PURE is an off-the-shelf payment application from Gemalto that is fully compliant with the EMV standard.
 It is designed for banks and private payment card associations seeking chip-based security and a fast time to market.
 Additionally, PURE is a scheme-agnostic EMV application that private-label card issuers and national payment associations can utilise without the need to enter into a business agreement with another payment scheme.

 Market share

 The uptake of the payment scheme was initially slow, with State Bank of Pakistan intervening to encourage adoption.
 By February 2021, more than 4 million PayPak cards had been issued – representing about 9% of the overall 44.5 million payment cards issued in the country.
 By January 2024, this number rose to 11 million cardholders, giving PayPak a market share of 25% in the country's debit card segment and 19% among the overall 57 million payment cards issued.
+By December 2025, PayPak accounted for more than 25% of the 53 million debit cards issued in Pakistan, but represented only 6% of total card usage.